salesforce-heroku-workshops/enterprise-java-developer/index.md

 5. Restart the `webapp-runner` process by selecting `Run` from the menu bar then select `Run`

-Verify that the JSON service works by opening [http://localhost:8080/people/](http://localhost:8080/people/) in your browser and adding a couple new people to the database.
+Verify that the JSON service works by opening [http://localhost:8080/people/](http://localhost:8080/people/) in your browser and adding a couple of new people to the database (remember, when the app is running locally, it's using an in-memory database, so the person you added earlier will be gone).
 Then open [http://localhost:8080/people/people.json](http://localhost:8080/people/people.json) in your browser and you should see a JSON encoded list of the people in your database.

 Now you will add a HTML file that will load and render the people through JavaScript / jQuery: